groontoxt/groontoxt.github.io/_posts/2023-11-25-GameDesign.md

 this game is a roguelite that has tranformation, evolution, and tradeoffs as the main mechanics

 - **brute form** slows you but greatly increases AOE and damage
-- **speed form** weakens your defences but greatly increases your single target damage
+- **speed form** weakens defences but greatly increases single target damage
-- **caster form** is average all around but has the best utility and AOE.
+- **caster form** is average all around but has the best utility and AOE
+- **slinger form** throws projectiles that has damaging modifiers, great for single target

 the game cutscene starts with a kid and his magical ferret being thrown into a monster infested pit faced with spawns of monsters, the ferret activates his powerful forceshield to protect his master